SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: : An LLM-as-Verifier Framework

-\paragraph{Building Training Data.} Training feedback model requires both verified reasoning trajectories and diverse failure modes.
-Using the verified environment (Section~\ref{sec:method_filtering}), we construct 3.9K ideal trajectories strictly grounded to the passages $\mathcal{P}$.
-To provide robust negative supervision, we then synthesize 7.6K negative examples through taxonomy-guided error injection.
-Starting from these valid trajectories, a high-capacity teacher model (gpt-oss-120b) systematically perturbs individual reasoning steps by introducing violations aligned with our error taxonomy.
-This yields corrupted trajectories where the precise error location and type are known, enabling explicit step-level supervision.
+Training the verifier requires both valid reasoning trajectories and diverse invalid steps.
+Using the verified benchmark set, we construct 3.9k ideal trajectories whose steps are grounded in the provided passages.
+We then synthesize 7.6k negative examples through controlled error injection.
+Starting from valid trajectories, a teacher model introduces step-level violations aligned with the error categories.
+This produces corrupted trajectories with an error step, category, diagnosis, and correction guidance.

-While synthetic perturbations provide controlled coverage of error types, they may not fully capture the inherent path-finding failures and subtle misgrounding behaviors specific to the target model during actual inference.
-To bridge this distribution gap, we adopt an iterative refinement strategy: we first train an initial feedback model on the synthetic dataset, then conduct targeted failure analysis to identify recurring weaknesses (e.g., confusing lexically similar entities or failing at complex numerical comparisons).
-For each identified weakness, we leverage the teacher model to generate corrected step-level feedback labels, and reintegrate these hard cases into the training pool.
-Through this cycle of \textit{train}~$\rightarrow$~\textit{diagnose}~$\rightarrow$~\textit{augment}, 848 hard cases are added to the training pool.
-This progressively closes the distribution gap between synthetic supervision and real inference-time failures, ultimately yielding a final dataset of 11.5K instances and a verifier robust to diverse and subtle KG deviations.
-We empirically validate the effectiveness of this refinement strategy in Section~\ref{sec:analysis}, where it consistently improves performance over training with synthetic data alone.
+Synthetic perturbations provide controlled coverage of error types, but they may not fully capture the failures made by the target generator during inference.
+To reduce this gap, we use an iterative refinement strategy.
+We first train an initial verifier on the synthetic data and analyze recurring failures, such as confusing lexically similar entities or mishandling numerical comparisons.
+For each recurring failure pattern, we use the teacher model to generate additional feedback labels.
+Through this \textit{train} $\rightarrow$ \textit{analyze} $\rightarrow$ \textit{augment} cycle, we add 848 hard cases to the training pool.
+The final verifier training set contains 11.5k instances.

-The overall error statistics of this complete training set are illustrated in Appendix Figure~\ref{fig:training_dataset_statistics}.
+The overall training set statistics are shown in Appendix Figure~\ref{fig:training_dataset_statistics}.
 Additional details, including the positional distribution of error steps and dataset statistics, are provided in Appendix~\ref{sec:appendix_training_dataset}.